benzanol/vimput/README.md

 text.
 The operator will then act on the selected text.
 For example, if you press "dd", the extension will send "Home" to go to the beginning of the line, "Shift+End" to select to the end of the line, and finally "Control+x" to cut that region.
+For example, if you wanted to remap "d" to simply delete instead of cut, you could write `nmap d operator Backspace` in your config.
+Since Backspace will delete the selected text, this is a valid operator.